SunnySunnyOMG/minesweeper-front-end/README.md

 ## TODO

 Have to say I underestimated the time the project would take.
-I just take a look for the requirements and then actually started dong this on Sunday.
+I just take a look for the requirements/setup the dev env on Friday and then actually started dong this on Sunday.
 The django part really took me a lot of time :( never used this framework before...

 thus, in my plan, there are still somethings to do...